dong-michael/contact-tracer/README.md

 Some features will include:

-- Easily stores a person's contact information such as **name**, **phone number**,and **who they were traveling with**
+- Stores a person's contact information such as **name** and **phone number**
 - Stores the time, and the date of when the person was present
-- Is able to retrieve a list of people who were present at a specified time and date
+- Retrieve a list of people who were present at a specified time and date
-- can be used by customers to enter their information *or* by business owners to perform contact tracing
+- Can be used by customers to enter their information *or* by business owners to perform contact tracing
 - Can be used by business owners to keep track of multiple business locations